Björn Söder: Early political career

-Member of the Riksdag (2010 - present)
+Member of the Riksdag (2010–)

 In the 2010 general election, the Sweden Democrats for the first time entered the Riksdag with 5.70% of the votes and Söder, placed second on the party's national ballot, was elected as a Member of the Riksdag (SD) along with 19 other Sweden Democrats politicians.
 On 24 September 2010, he was elected as group leader of the Sweden Democrats in the Riksdag.

 On 19 July 2021 Söder was awarded the Mkhitar Gosh Medal by president Armen Sarksyan and presented by the Armenian ambassador to Sweden Alexander Arzoumanian.
 Björn was awarded the medal for his work on the Armenian genocide and for working on making the Swedish government recognize the genocide.
 Also receiving medals were fellow MPs Markus Wiechel and Arin Karapet as well as Martin Brozek, the International advisor of the Riksdag who all received the Medal of Honour of the National Assembly of Armenia.